khati

 A few new-age guesthouses were, however, taking away the charm but were so few in numbers that their spoiler was almost insignificant.

-Most locals were moreover busy working on farms or dealing with village life in some way or the other.
+Most locals were moreover busy working on farms or dealing with village life in some way or other.

 pindari glacier trek